JuniorFazzio/portfolio/README.md

 - Hands-on curse with 150 hours to train for machine learning positions.
 - 3 machine learning projects developed for practice.

-### Experience
+## Experience

-Cientista de Dados @ Compass.UOL | 2022 - O momento
+#### Data Scientist @ Compass.UOL | 2022 - Today

-- Desenvolvimento de Modelos de Detecção de Fraude
-- Desenvolvimento de Modelo de Heavy User
-- Desenvolvimento de Análises de Precificação de Produtos
+- Developed a regression model using CatBoost to correct price dispersion and improve pricing strategies.
+Conducted in-depth data analysis to understand market behavior.
+(Python, CatBoost, Pandas, Numpy, Matplotlib, SQL)
+- Developed a heavy user model to identify customers that would engage with new products.
+Model developed with sample techniques, pipeline to transform data andpredict with logistic regression.
+(Scikit-Learn, Pandas,Numpy, PySpark, Databricks, SQL)
+- Developed fraud score to grant access to financial products, impacting 200,000 customers monthly.
+Machine learning project developed using SQL, SageMaker, Python, Pandas, Numpy, Scikit-Learn and Bayesian Optimization.
+- Developed fraud score for maintenance of financial products like acquiring, credit and digital accounts.
+Estimated to impact 3.5 million customers monthly and saving more than 1 million.
+(SQL, Python, AWS, SageMaker, Pandas, Numpy, DuckDB, Scikit-Learn and Matplotlib + Seaborn)

-Business Inteligence @ Siemens Healthineers | 2021 - 2022
+#### Business Inteligence @ Siemens Healthineers | 2021 - 2022

-- Desenvolvimento de Dashboards de análise de Vendas
-- Análise de vendas para Diretoria Geral
-- Desenvolvimento de Modelo de Prospecção de Novos Clientes
+- Developed automated repots about southeast region imaging diagnostic equipment sales for the board.(Excel and Python)
+- Developed machine learningmodelfor customerresearch usingopen data.
+(Python, SQL and Excel)

-Diretor de Projetos @ Potencial | 2020 - 2021
+#### Project Manager @ Potencial | 2020 - 2021

-- Desenvolvimento de projetos de Web Site com Wordpress
-- Desenvolvimento de Planilhas automatizadas
-- Desenvolvimento de Portfolio da Empresa
-- Gerenciamento de Equipes e Coordenadores
+- Managing 2 teams of 3 people to complete projects;
+- Deal with deadlines and goals of revenue;
+- Update of portfolio of projects and training of teams to develop new projects;